In a world distraught and disturbed by conflicting forces…one must turn to this inner source of light.”

 – Thomas Moore

-Patricia D. Raya, PhD, LAC, is a Licensed Associate Counselor who incorporates an integrated mind-body-spirit approach to psychotherapy.
+Patricia D. Raya, PhD, LPC, is a Licensed Professional Counselor who incorporates an integrated mind-body-spirit approach to psychotherapy.
 She works with individuals experiencing:

 - Relationship and communication problems

 - Process addictions

 - Life transitions, such retirement and early adulthood launch

 Dr. Patricia brings a unique background that blends together her clinical skills with 40 years experience as an educator, corporate leader, entrepreneur, and mentor.
 She works collaboratively to help patients enlist their inner resources of fortitude, temperance, prudence, and patience to quiet their inner critic, to love the unlovable within, and to discover the beauty of their wholehearted self.